fburdet/bioschemas-ghpages-markup-tutorial/README.md

-# GitHub pages with Bioschemas markup
+# GitHub pages with Bioschemas markup test fburdet

 These GitHub pages include a page describing a [software](./software.md) and a page describing a [dataset](./dataset.md) that was created as an output from the software at hand.